Engineered Technologies Research Team

 Before joining NSCC in January of 2013, Etienne was a research scientist at the University of Montreal Hospital Research Centre and a postdoctoral research associate at the University of Arizona in Tucson.
 He received his diploma of applied science in mechanical engineering and pedagogical sciences from the University of Douala in Cameroon.
 Etienne earned a masters of science in mechanical engineering and his first PhD in that same discipline at the Blekinge Institute of Technology in Sweden.
 He completed a second PhD in biomedical engineering at Concordia University.

 Tommy is going into his second year of NSCC's CAD Technician program.
-His focuses are in the design of mechanical research projects and drafting.
-He has joined the Applied Research team to gain practical experience in his field of study while also broadening his learning.
+His areas of interests are in the design of mechanical research projects and drafting.
+He joined the Engineering Technologies Research team to gain hands-on, practical experience in his field of study.

-Khan Sakib is a graduate of the Mechanical Engineering Technology program at NSCC, Khan is thrilled to remain on campus in a different capacity as a research associate for Engineering Technologies.
+A graduate of the Mechanical Engineering Technology program at NSCC, Khan is thrilled to remain on campus in a different capacity as a research associate for Engineering Technologies.
 His work focuses on mechanical design, CAD, stress analysis, dynamic modelling and simulation, as well as performance assessment of structures.

 Nick is studying Mechanical Engineering Technology at NSCC.
-His areas of focus are material science and design.
-He joined the Applied Research team to learn and explore the various engineering applications and to apply what he's learned in class on real projects.
+His areas of focus are material science and mechanical design.
+He joined the Engineering Technologies Research team to learn and explore various engineering applications and to apply what he's learned in class on real projects.
 Working as a research assistant in his field is giving Nick a strong base moving forward in his career.